 Note that φ is not unique, they all differ by an integer multiple of 2π.

-Converting polar coordinates to Cartesian coordinates is straightforward using the definitions of trigonometric functions on a trig circle.
+Converting polar coordinates to Cartesian coordinates is straightforward using the definitions of trigonometric functions on a unit circle.
 Referring to the following figure, it is clear that the point (r,φ) in the polar coordinate system and the point (rcos(φ), rsin(φ)) in the Cartesian coordinate system coincide.

 So we have the following formula for converting polar coordinates to Cartesian coordinates: